tedneward/Azgaarnoth/Creatures/Devils.md

 ## Erinyes
 The most beautiful and striking of all lesser and greater devils, the erinyes are fierce and disciplined warriors.
 Sweeping down from the skies, they bring swift death to creatures that have wronged their masters or defied the edicts of Asmodeus.
 The erinyes appear as male or female humanoids with statuesque builds and large feathery wings.
 Most wear stylized armor and horned helms, and carry exquisite swords and bows.
 A few also use ropes of entanglement to ensnare powerful foes.

-VARIANT: ROPE OF ENTANGLEMENT

-Some erinyes carry a rope of entanglement (detailed in the Dungeon Master's Guide).
-When such an erinyes uses its Multiattack, the erinyes can use the rope in place of two of the attacks.

 Legends tell that the first erinyes were angels that fell from the Upper Planes because of temptation or misdeed.
 Erinyes are always willing to take advantage of being mistaken for celestials in their missions of conquest and corruption.

 >### Erinyes